wp-plugins/author-list/Readme.txt

 * Admin can set the gravatar image size to be 24x24, 48x48 or 96x96 pixel.
 * Admin can customize the widget title name.
 * Authors will be sort based on the number of post they published.
+* Admin can able to select the role based filter.[New - 05082015]

 For More Information : http://buffercode.com/project/author-list/

+v 2.1 (05082015)

+* Admin can able to select the role based filter.

 v 2.0 (04082015)